Ircbarros/the-da-handbook/README.md

-# the-da-handbook

-# Data Architects Handbook
+# The Data Architect Handbook

 Welcome to the **Data Architects Handbook**!
 This repository serves as a comprehensive guide for data architects, providing best practices, design patterns, and practical insights to excel in the field of data architecture.